 The act establishes a state-financed program of reparations to persons who suffer personal injury, and to dependents of persons killed, as the result of certain criminal conduct or attempts to prevent criminal conduct or apprehend the perpetrators.
 A specially constituted board determines, independent of any court adjudication, the existence of a crime, the damages caused, and the other requisites for reparations, except that a final conviction determines that a crime has occurred.
 "Preponderance of the evidence" is the standard used.
 Reparations cover economic loss--medical expenses, rehabilitative and occupational retraining expenses, loss of earnings, and the cost of actual substitute services.

 Scholarly Commons Citation

 Rothstein, Paul F., "How the Uniform Crime Victims Reparations Act Works" (1974).
 Georgetown Law Faculty Publications and Other Works.
-Paper 716.
+716.